tysonmote/Rickshaw/README.markdown

   * ListController
     * Lots of spec fun to be had with the list item subcontrollers + event delegation, and so on.
   * Handlebars extensions
-* Make ListController re-rendering more efficient
+* Make ListController re-rendering more efficient when sorting or reversing the list
-  * Pushing, unshifting, shifting, popping
-  * Sorting, reversing
 * Audit use of UUIDs -- can probably get rid of a lot of this.
 * Some sort of pluggable persistance backend
   * RESTful, WebSockets, LocalStorage, etc.